DFE-Digital/early-careers-framework/docs/source/npq/schedules-and-milestone-dates.html.md

 ### Dates for schedules starting in spring

-Participants starting their specialist NPQ course after 1 January, should be assigned with the schedule:
+Participants starting their specialist NPQ course after 1 January should be assigned with the schedule:

 ```
  "schedule_identifier": "npq-specialist-spring"